 Peace Corps and World Teach are popular choices for volunteering and living abroad.

 One of the easiest ways to return abroad is to teach in a foreign country.
 This may require you to have English teaching certification.

 Funding opportunities exist to do research abroad.
 Among these, Fulbright awards are the best known.

 FAQs Read All

 More employers are seeing the value in students’ study abroad experiences.
-Studying abroad tests a student’s real-world application of cultural knowledge and language skills.
-Many employers have an idea of what skills are acquired when a student studies abroad, but it’s your job to really sell them!
+Studying abroad tests a student’s experiential application of cultural knowledge and language skills.
+Many employers have an idea of what skills are acquired when a student studies abroad, but it’s your job to convince them.
 Be prepared to elaborate on the skills you highlighted on your resume with specific examples of your experiences abroad.

-Cornell students of any major and college are eligible to declare a minor in a region of interest through one of the six Area Studies Programs at Cornell: East Asia Program, Institute for African Development, Institute for European Studies, Latin American Studies Program, South Asia Program, and Southeast Asia Program.
+Cornell students of any major and college are eligible to declare a minor in a region of interest through one of the six Area Studies programs at Cornell: East Asia Program, Institute for African Development, Institute for European Studies, Latin American Studies Program, South Asia Program, and Southeast Asia Program.
 The International Relations minor is another option for students who seek a broader international perspective.
-Students interested in mapping their experience abroad onto transnational or U.S.-based ethnic and cultural studies might consider a minor in Ethnic Studies such as Asian-American or Africana Studies.
-A minor in Global Health is an option for students who pursued field world abroad.
+Students interested in mapping their experiences abroad onto transnational or U.S.-based ethnic and cultural studies might consider a minor in ethnic studies such as Asian-American or Africana Studies.
+A minor in Global Health is an option for students who pursued field work abroad.

 Your official Cornell transcript will indicate the institution or program you attended, the courses taken, the credits earned, and the grades in their original version.
 This means your grades will appear exactly as recorded on the official transcript generated by your study abroad program or foreign university.
 Your grades will not be factored into your Cornell GPA.